-Washington Irving was the first American to make a living as an author, and during his prolific career in the early 1800s he created iconic characters such as Rip Van Winkle, Ichabod Crane, and, of course, the Headless Horseman.
+Washington Irving was the first American to make a living as an author and during his prolific career in the early 1800s he created celebrated characters such as Rip Van Winkle and Ichabod Crane.

-Irving also contributed something lasting to our modern existence, as his conception of a saintly character with a flying sleigh delivering toys to children at Christmas evolved into our modern depictions of Santa Claus.
+Irving also contributed something to holiday traditions, as his conception of a saintly character with a flying sleigh delivering toys to children at Christmas evolved into our modern depictions of Santa Claus.

 Early Life of Washington Irving

-Washington Irving was born April 3, 1783 in lower Manhattan, during the week that New York City residents heard of a British ceasefire in Virginia that effectively ended the Revolutionary War.
-To pay tribute to the great hero of that time, General George Washington, Irving's parents named their eighth child in his honor.
+Washington Irving was born April 3, 1783 in lower Manhattan, during the week that New York City residents heard of the British ceasefire in Virginia that effectively ended the Revolutionary War.
+To pay tribute to the great hero of the time, General George Washington, Irving's parents named their eighth child in his honor.

-When George Washington took the oath of office as the first American president at Federal Hall in New York City, young Washington Irving was among the thousands of people who celebrated in the streets.
-And a few months later he was introduced to President Washington, who was shopping in lower Manhattan.
+When George Washington took the oath of office as the first American president at Federal Hall in New York City, six-year-old Washington Irving stood among the thousands of people celebrating in the streets.
+A few months later he was introduced to President Washington, who was shopping in lower Manhattan.
 For the rest of his life Irving told the story of how the president patted him on the head.

 While attending school, Washington Irving was believed to be slow-witted, and one teacher labeled him "a dunce."
 He did, however, learn to read and write, and became obsessed with telling stories.

 Some of his brothers attended Columbia College, yet young Washington's formal education ended at the age of 16.
-He was much more interested in wandering about Manhattan, studying the daily life of New Yorkers, than he was in the classroom.
+He was far more interested in wandering about Manhattan and studying the daily life of New Yorkers than he was in the classroom.

 Irving's older brother Peter, a physician who was actually more interested in politics than medicine, was active in the New York political machine headed by Aaron Burr.
 Peter Irving edited a newspaper aligned with Burr, and in November 1802 Washington Irving published his first article, a political satire signed with the pseudonym "Jonathan Oldstyle."